elastisys/compliantkubernetes-apps/migration/v0.18.x-v0.19.x/upgrade-apps.md

     This will reconfigure User Alertmanager with the stored configuration and role bindings.
     Skip this step if the previous step saving the configuration was skipped.

+1. Clean up after ODFE:

+    Run script `opensearch-migration-clean.sh`, this will delete deprecated parameters for ODFE in `secrets.yaml`, `sc-config.yaml` and `wc-config.yaml`.